ioanmeri/software-engineering/11-data-structures.md

 - Singly Linked Lists are an excellent alternative to arrays when insertion and deletion at the beginning are frequently required
 - Array contain a built in index whereas Linked Lists do not
 - The idea of a list data structure that consists of nodes is the foundation for other data structures like Stacks and Queues

 ---

+## Doubly Linked Lists

+**Almost** identical to Singly Linked Lists, except every node has **another** pointer, to the **previous** node!

+**Comparisons with Singly Linked Lists**

+More memory === More Flexibility

+It's **almost** always a tradeoff!

+---

+### Pushing

+Adding a node to the \*\*end of the Doubly Linked List

+#### Pushing pseudocode

+- Create a new node with the value passed to the function
+- If the head property is null set the head and tail to be the newly created node
+- If not, set the next property on the tail to be that node
+- Set the previous property on the newly created node to be the tail
+- Set the tail to be the newly created
+- Increment the length
+- Return the Doubly Linked List

+---